Fewer and fewer customers are relying on cash to make payments. In fact, according to estimates, cash will be used in just 9% of purchases by 2028.

 Essentially, a merchant account is an agreement between a company or retailer (that’s you), a merchant bank (your business account) and a payment processor.
 When a customer buys something from your business via card, the money is first deposited into the merchant account.
 Then, as frequently as everyday, these funds are transferred to your business bank account.

 In short: yes, probably.
 But it does not have to be a dedicated merchant account.

 If you aren’t able to accept card payments, you risk cutting out more than 90% of your potential customer base before the end of the decade.

-Those processing relatively small amounts of card payments each month – i.e. those taking less than £2,000 in card payments per month – would probably be better off getting a card reader like iZettle or SumUp, neither of which require you to have a merchant account.
+Those processing relatively small amounts of card payments each month – i.e. those taking less than £2,000 in card payments per month – would probably be better off getting an iZettle or Square card reader, neither of which require you to have a merchant account.